TheRedPandaDev/TheRedPandaDev/README.md

 ## 😃
 My name is *Dmitry Milya*, and *Thomas Miles* is the ***nom de plume*** that I use for some of my projects.
-I'm passionate about web development, and I aspire to become a professional back-end developer to work on big projects.
+I'm passionate about web development, and I do my best being a back-end developer.
 I try to keep my **README**s informative and interesting, so you can check out some of my repos if you want!

 ## 👨‍💻
-I am a Software Engineering student at [**Peter the Great St. Petersburg Polytechnic University**](https://english.spbstu.ru/), and I also study the development of high-load applications at [**Technopolis**](https://polis.mail.ru/) - an educational project by Mail.ru Group, which implements additional education for students of my university.
+I am a backend Java Spring developer at [**AT-Consulting**](https://www.at-consulting.ru/) in Saint Petersburg, Russia.
+I am also a senior-year Software Engineering student at [**Peter the Great St. Petersburg Polytechnic University**](https://english.spbstu.ru/), and I studied the development of high-load applications at [**Technopolis**](https://polis.mail.ru/) - an educational project by Mail.ru Group, which implements additional education for students of my university.